gvazdas/svencoop/README.md

 Go to scripts/plugins/ChatSounds.txt.
 Each line contains a trigger and its corresponding filepath.

+Multiple filepaths can be assigned to a trigger, which will make the trigger play a random sound from all the assigned filepaths.

 ## Recommended audio file format

 Goldsrc prefers <=22khz mono .wav audio files: they preload much faster than equivalent .mp3 or .ogg files.